 WIN-911 provides a suite of predefined common schedules.
 The default schedule is "Always".
 These schedules are hard coded and not modifiable.
-Should these not meet your needs If the specifications of a particular tactic require a different schedule than the ones provided, the WIN-911 administrator can create a custom schedule.
+Should these not meet the needs, the WIN-911 administrator can create a custom schedule.

 Each schedule must have a unique name that identifies the particular schedule.